Linnore/GNN-Playground/README.md

 #### Logging Mode

-This project implements two logging modes:
+This project can run with two logging modes:
 - MLflow with local file storage (default).
 - MLflow with a (remote) tracking server.